 Popular Trails in the North Lake Tahoe Area:

 - Tahoe XC Center – The perfect place for people needing to rent gear and wanting a variety of trails from beginner to advanced.
 Also, warming huts along the way, dog friendly trails, & beautiful lake view at the top!

 - General Creek/Sugar Pine Point – Located on the West Shore at Sugar Pine State Park.
 Good for beginner to intermediate skiers, with a flat loop as well as a longer tour.
 From 4 to 10 miles round trip.
 This area was also the site of the 1960 Winter Olympics Cross Country Events!

 - Northstar Cross Country/Snowshoe Trails – Expansive trail system at Northstar Ski Resort with views of Martis Valley and Lake Tahoe, rentals, and warming huts!

-- Tahoe Donner Cross Country Ski Area – World class trail system, amazing views, lessons & clinics, & the NEW Alder Creek Adventure Center with a café, bar, rental shop, and lockers!
+- Tahoe Donner Cross Country Ski Area – World class trail system, amazing views, lessons & clinics, & the Alder Creek Adventure Center with a café, bar, rental shop, and lockers!
 Perfect place for family adventures & memories!

 - Tahoe Meadows – Located along the Mt.
 Rose HWY, this is a great snow play area!
 Sledding, snowshoeing, cross country skiing, & snowmobiling!
 Free to park & play.